Frequently Asked Questions (FAQs)

 Can I use my lawn clippings for pelleted energy?

 No, this is not feasible.
 Reason No. 1: Even if you have a very large lawn, the number of pounds of grass biomass in clippings is not significant.
-Reason No. 2: Immature, generally fertilized, grass leaves produce lawn clippings that will be very high in ash content, probably over 10%.
+Reason No. 2: Immature, generally over-fertilized grass leaves produce lawn clippings that will be very high in ash content, over 10%.
+The clippings will be high in undesirable elements like N, K and Cl.
 Better to minimize lawn fertilization and mulch mow to recycle these nutrients back into your lawn.

 What species are acceptable for grass pellet biofuel?